The Gold Museum is part of the Cultural Division of the Banco de la República.

 Monday to Friday, 8:15 a.m. a 5:00 p.m.

-Here you will find the answers to the most frequently asked questions and the contact email address.
+Here you will find the answers to the most frequently asked questions and the email address to contact us.

 The Organization Chart of the Banco de la República, the goals and performance reports and the agencies controlling our cultural and heritage activities are available.